rafa-acioly/boleto-api/README.md

-What is the Online "Boleto" API?
+What is the Online Registered "Boleto" API?
 --------------

 BoletoOnline is an API for boleto's online register in banks and boleto's creation for payments.

-Currently, we support the banks below:
+Currently, we support the following banks:
 * Banco do Brasil
 * Caixa(coming soon)
 * Citi (coming soon)